jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 ### Basic Operators

-So now to implement the operators we will start with the basic addition and subtraction.
+So now to implement the operators we will start with addition and subtraction.
 These do not affect units so they are straight forward.

 ```idris